MUIprodigy/Instasynch-Addons/README.md

 NND-Mode
 -------------------

 NicoNicoDouga-Mode will scroll the messages in the chat over the player.
-To toggle it use <code>~NNDMode</code>.
-It can get laggy on some computers.
-Use <code>~NNDModelimit [messageLimit]</code> to limit the messages and thus reduce lag.
+It can get laggy on some computers and firefox.
-Use <code>~NNDModeEmotes</code> to toggle emotes.

 Login-Off Messages
 ------------------

 Messages can be recieved when a user logs in or off.
-To toggle the option use <code>~LogInOffMessages</code>

 Timestamp
 ------------------

 Timestamp added to each message.
-To turn off use <code>~LogInOffMessages</code>

 Command Flood Protect
 ---------------------